brody192/filebrowser-template/README.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/Nan7Bs?referralCode=ySCnWl)

-Filebrowser provides a file managing interface within the attached volume and it can be used to upload, delete, preview, rename and edit your files.
+Filebrowser provides a file managing interface within the attached volume and it can be used to upload, delete, preview, rename, and edit your files.

 ## FileBrowser Features

-- Upload, Delete, Rename and Create Files and Folders
+- Upload, Delete, Rename, and Create Files and Folders
 - Preview, Edit and Share Files

 ## Template Features

 - Run any Filebrowser version by setting the `FILEBROWSER_VERSION` variable

-- Automatically uses attached volume as storage location
+- Automatically uses attached volume as the storage location

-- Username & Password is set by service variables
+- Username and Password are set by service variables

-- By default the storage location set to a `storage` subdirectory in the root of the volume, but by setting a service `USE_VOLUME_ROOT` to `1` you can opt to use the root of the volume as the storage location instead
+- By default, the storage location is set to a `storage` subdirectory in the root of the volume, but by setting a service `USE_VOLUME_ROOT` to `1` you can opt to use the root of the volume as the storage location instead

 ### Caveats